 Make sure you wear your walking shoes for today because you’ll be doing a lot of it!
 Ljubljana is a very pedestrian friendly city and it’s the best way to see it!
 I’ll provide you with a general overview of which direction to walk so you can see most of the highlights efficiently, however, definitely veer into the alleyways and random side streets.

 Along this route, there are a number of cute cafes to pop into.
 I suggest checking out Cafetino for coffee lovers and Cajna Hisa for tea fanatics (like me!).
-Another good option (on the opposite side of the river) is Kavarna Zvezda.
-But really, each cafe has a slightly different vibe, but they’re all a welcome break from sightseeing for people watching!
+Another good option is Kavarna Zvezda.
+Each of Ljubljana’s cafes has a slightly different vibe, but they’re all a welcome place to caffeinate before tackling the rest of your Ljubljana itinerary.

 Ljubljana Cathedral

-Along the way, you’ll pass by Ljubljana Cathedral.
-Its green domes are a part of Ljubljana’s skyline and it’s interior much more stunning than its exterior.
+Along the way towards Preseren Square, you’ll pass by Ljubljana Cathedral.
+Its green domes are a part of Ljubljana’s skyline and its interior much more stunning than its exterior.
 I’ll admit, I didn’t enter the Cathedral as each time I passed by it happened to be closed.
-However, the pictures of the interior make me wish I made a bit more effort in getting in, it is free after all!
+However, the pictures of the interior make me wish I made a bit more effort at getting in, it is free after all!

 Have a Treat at Cacao